-- (1)It represents the elimination of the intercompany service charge at the consolidation level. - (2)It represents the elimination of the investment among Phoenix New Media Limited, other subsidiaries, primary beneficiary of the VIEs, and the VIEs and subsidiaries of the VIEs as well as share of loss from subsidiaries and VIEs. - (3)It represents the elimination of intercompany balances, transactions and cash flows among Phoenix New Media Limited, other subsidiaries, primary beneficiary of the VIEs, and the VIEs and subsidiaries of the VIEs. - (4)For the years ended December 31, 2020, 2021 and 2022, the VIEs have incurred RMB17.4 million, RMB16.8 million and RMB13.5 million (US\$2.0 million), respectively, in fees related to technical services provided to the subsidiaries and subsidiaries concurrently recognized same amounts as revenues. - (5)In March 2021, shareholders of Yifeng Lianhe transferred all of their equity interest in Yifeng Lianhe to Fenghuang Ronghe, and Yifeng Lianhe became a wholly owned subsidiary of Fenghuang Ronghe.
-Fenghuang On-line terminated the contractual agreements with Yifeng Lianhe and then entered into a series of new contractual arrangements with Fenghuang Ronghe and their respective shareholders allow us to have the power to direct the activities that most significantly impact the economic performance of Fenghuang Ronghe and its subsidiary, Yifeng Lianhe, and to derive substantially all of the economic benefits from them.
+(1) It represents the elimination of the inter-company service charge at the consolidation level.

+(2) It represents the elimination of the investment among Phoenix New Media Limited, other subsidiaries, primary beneficiary of the VIEs, and the VIEs and subsidiaries of the VIEs as well as share of loss from subsidiaries and VIEs.

+- (3) It represents the elimination of inter-company balances, transactions and cash flows among Phoenix New Media Limited, other subsidiaries, primary beneficiary of the VIEs, and the VIEs and subsidiaries of the VIEs. - (4) For the years ended December 31, 2021, 2022 and 2023, the VIEs have incurred RMB16.8 million, RMB13.5 million and RMB23.0 million (US\$3.2 million), respectively, in fees related to technical services provided to the subsidiaries and subsidiaries concurrently recognized same amounts as revenues. - (5) In March 2021, shareholders of Yifeng Lianhe transferred all of their equity interest in Yifeng Lianhe to Fenghuang Ronghe, and Yifeng Lianhe became a wholly owned subsidiary of Fenghuang Ronghe.
+Fenghuang On-line terminated the contractual agreements with Yifeng Lianhe and then entered into a series of new contractual arrangements with Fenghuang Ronghe.
+The contractual arrangements with Fenghuang Ronghe and their respective shareholders allow us to have the power to direct the activities that most significantly impact the economic performance of Fenghuang Ronghe and its subsidiary, Yifeng Lianhe, and to derive substantially all of the economic benefits from them.
 During the reorganization, Fenghuang On-line withdrew RMB10.0 million of investment in Yifeng Lianhe and invested RMB0.4 million in Fenghuang Ronghe through contractual agreements.
 In 2022, Qieyiyou terminated the contractual agreements with Chenhuan.